fenago/python-networking-sysadmins/scripting/lab_guides/Lab_12.md

-Fabric is a Python library as well as a command-line tool[]{#id326167680 .indexterm} for the use of SSH.
+Fabric is a Python library as well as a command-line tool for the use of SSH.
 It is used for system administration and application deployment over the network.
 We can also execute shell commands over SSH.